anas-ansri/ParallelQueryProcessing_PostgreSQL/README.md

-Below is a suggested README.md file for your GitHub repository:

----

 # Parallel Query Processing in PostgreSQL

 This repository contains code and resources related to parallel query processing in PostgreSQL.
 It includes Jupyter notebooks for adding dummy data to the database (`add_data.ipynb`), executing and comparing normal and parallel SQL queries (`main.ipynb`), and a requirements.txt file listing all required libraries.
 Additionally, a PDF document (`Theory.pdf`) explaining the theoretical background and implementation details of parallel computing in database query processing is provided.